Waco Will Planning Attorneys

 - The Writing Requirement: While some states allow oral wills in extreme emergencies, Texas no longer recognizes them.
 Your will must be in writing.

 - Proper Execution: You must sign the will in the presence of at least two credible witnesses who are at least 14 years old.
-Under 2025 standards, these witnesses must also sign the will in your presence.
+These witnesses must also sign the will in your presence.

 While Texas does recognize "Holographic Wills" (Estates Code § 251.052)—wills written entirely in the testator's handwriting and signed by them—these are significantly easier to challenge in court.
 As your Waco wills lawyer, we generally advise against holographic wills due to the high risk of ambiguity and the increased cost of proving the handwriting in court.